-The units I would recommend will last at least 25 years and require little maintenance, whereas many of the cheaper hardwood products I see these days start to require maintenance and even repair in less than 5 years!
+The units we would recommend will last at least 25 years and require little maintenance, whereas many of the cheaper hardwood products we see these days start to require maintenance and even repair in less than 5 years!

 Repair & Stick with Single Glazed